x1mrdonut1x/RickAndMorty/README.md

 # Rick and Morty API

-This project is a simple implementation of the [Rick And Mort API](https://rickandmortyapi.com)
+This project is a simple implementation of the [Rick And Morty API](https://rickandmortyapi.com)

 Live demo [https://x1mrdonut1x.github.io/RickAndMorty/](https://x1mrdonut1x.github.io/RickAndMorty/)